UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual/pages/mainpages/herbarium_voucher_protocol.md

 >-- specimens collected in the field for the UBC Botanical Garden plant collection (e.g. collecting trips, expeditions)\
 >-- specimens collected from the Garden accession items (cultivated material)

 Both types of specimens will be deposited to the UBC Herbarium.
 Specimens collected for teaching purpose are excluded.

+---

+Specimens can be collected by curators, accessions technician, curatorial coordinator, research manager, other staff, and students with permission (‘collectors’).

+The collectors are responsible for:
+>-- recording the collection information, plant identification and other information (steps 1-3 in the flowchart)\
+>-- deposit specimens and notify accession technician to update accession determination (steps 4.1-4.2 in the flowchart)

+---

 Below is a flowchart that details the process of herbarium voucher collection, documentation, and subsequent deposition: